12:09pm PT by Aaron Couch

 Wick is a favorite in the fanboy community.

-Leitch, who co-directed the first installment and is directing John Wick: Chapter 2, brought down the house at New York Comic Con, with his movie inspiring pandemonium on a scale unmatched by other film projects there.
+Leitch, who co-directed the first installment.
+John Wick: Chapter 2, brought down the house at New York Comic Con, with the movie inspiring pandemonium on a scale unmatched by other film projects there.
 (The first Deadpool trailer inspired the same reaction at San Diego Comic-Con in 2015.)
 The John Wick team has also helped out with the Marvel Cinematic Universe, with Leitch and John Wick co-director Chad Stahelski directing second unit scenes for Captain America: Civil War.
 Stahelski also did some work on Iron Man 2 (but don't hold that against him).

 But what about those realistic fights?